BYOc Hutchinson 2018

-(Bring Your Own CON)
+(Bring Your Own convention)

 No membership fee (donations welcome)

 Questions?
-Call Charley McCue at 620
+Call Charley McCue at 620 663-3799

 Contact firstname.lastname@example.org with comments about this web site

-the old BYOB-Con that launched ConQuest.
+the old BYOB-Con that launched ConQuesT.

 Is there programming?

-Again, that's up to the people who participate,
+That's up to the people who participate,

 Is there a dealers room?

-No, but I have no objection to
+No, but there is no objection to

 anyone offering anything (legal) for sale.

 If you're coming and we can find

-like-minded participants, why not.
-Give me suggestions.
+like minded participants, why not.
+Bring suggestions.